 Line 9.
 If you received the distribution because of the plan participant's death and the participant died before August 21, 1996, you may be able to exclude up to \$5,000 of the lump sum from your gross income.
-If there are multiple recipients of the distribution not all of whom are trusts, enter on line 9 the full remaining allowable death benefit exclusion (after the amount taken against the capital gain portion of the distribution by all recipients-see the instructions for line 6) without allocation among the recipients.
-(The exclusion is in effect allocated among the recipients through the computation under Multiple recipients of a lump-sum distribution earlier.)
 This exclusion applies to the beneficiaries or estates of common-law employees, self-employed individuals, and shareholder-employees who owned more than 2% of the stock of an S corporation.